a-z-listing/a-z-listing/readme.txt

 = How do I show terms from a taxonomy instead of posts =

 This can be achieved using the shortcode or PHP.
+In these examples the generic phrase `taxonomy` and `term` are used to describe the concept.
+The default taxonomies provided by WordPress are called "Categories" and "Tags".
+Their slugs are `category` and `post_tag` respectively.
+You need to use the slug for the taxonomy in place of the example slugs (i.e. `taxonomy-slug`).

 **Shortcode method**